t1/deployer/README.md

 ## History

-Version 1.0.0 (which was never released) provided a rest api and html gui to manage deployments manually on each node.
+Version 1.0.0 (which was never released) provided a rest api and html gui to manage deployments by remote requests or manually on each node.
-As this didn't scale for many instances and stages, 2.0 was initiated.
+As this wasn't secure / didn't scale for many instances and stages, 2.0 was initiated.